iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 $ dvc exp push origin quare-zips
 ```

-Check your Git remote with `git remote -v` and see [troubleshooting] for
+If you don't know your Git remote, check with `git remote -v` or see
-problems.
+[troubleshooting] for problems.

 By default, DVC will also share <abbr>cached</abbr> data that is tracked by DVC,
 which requires [remote storage] (e.g. Amazon S3 or SSH).
 Add the `--no-cache`